 Once you have the Document Browser controller, you can customize it.

+You can add your own buttons to the bars and menus.
 And, you can set your own colors and themes to match your app's look.

 You can also customize the open and close document animations so that you get a nice zoom-in transition from your document's to your own document addition UI.
 To learn all about this, please watch last year's session, where we have covered this in detail.